bixb922/crank-organ/doc-software/README.md

 The time zone (for example America/Lima or India/Kolkata) is obtained from the browser automatically, then stored.
 There is no need for configuration.

 If no internet access is available nor a browser loads a page on the microcontroller, time starts on Jan 1st, 2000.
-This does not impair operation at all, allowing to crank the organ without internet access.
+This does not impair operation at all, allowing to crank the organ without internet access, or even without a cell phone.
 The history page will show the tunes as if played on 2000-01-01, and the error log will show time only.

 ## MIDI over serial